pinobatch/nrom-template/README.md

 text files made on Linux or any other UNIX-like operating system.
-Text files with UNIX line breaks display correctly in WordPad, Notepad++, Programmer's Notepad, Gedit, or a web browser, just not in Windows Notepad prior to the forthcoming Windows 10 RS5.
+Text files with UNIX line breaks display correctly in WordPad, Notepad++, Programmer's Notepad, Gedit, or a web browser, just not in Windows Notepad prior to the Windows 10 October 2018 Update.

 NROM template
 =============